 Maybe it says a lot that it took me so long to buy TDW on Blu.
 I just didn’t feel any particular need for it.
 So as we sat down to watch I wondered if I’d be changing the review.
 Turns out I had it fairly well judged.
-But I will be changing where it sits on my top 10 Marvel films.

 It’s a decent film, but Guardians of the Galaxy does ‘maniacal evil looking villain with trusted right hand man’ better.
 I did enjoy the final fight and the Loki/Thor banter a hell of a lot though.

 There is a strong set up for Thor 3 here.
 I just hope they really run with it.
 What was once the most risky Marvel project has now become pretty standard in a world of humanoid raccoons.
 We need more.